Math Optimization models that integrate multiple business’ areas

-The MiningMath software allows mining engineers to improve their strategic analysis through risk assessments that are unconstrained by a step-wise approach to optimization.
-MiningMath’s optimization methodology helps to integrate multiple areas of the business, handling all parameters simultaneously and delivering multiple scenarios, accounting for both strategic and tactical aspects.
+MiningMath software allows mining engineers to improve their strategic analysis through risk assessments that are unconstrained by a step-wise approach to optimization.
+MiningMath’s global mining optimization methodology helps to integrate multiple areas of the business.
+It handles all parameters simultaneously, delivering multiple scenarios and accounting for both strategic and tactical aspects.

 Even the greatest engineers and algorithms might…

 …miss opportunities, when one decision limits the next one.